26 August - 1 September 1914

 The main action in this battle did not take place at Le Cateau itself, but in the rolling country around Caudry

-For long hours during the morning of 26 August, the British force, notably the field artillery, held overwhelming numbers of the enemy at bay and inflicted severe losses.
+For long hours during the morning of 26 August, the British force, notably the field artillery, held overwhelming numbers of the enemy at bay.
 British tactics were similar to those at Mons.
-The infantry produced intensive and accurate rifle fire, while the field artillery fired air-bursting shrapnel rounds on the unprotected enemy.
+The infantry produced intensive and accurate rifle fire, while the field artillery fired air-bursting shrapnel rounds on the unprotected advancing enemy infantry.
 Many field guns were fired at point-blank range over open sights.
+Butthe British artillery was also exposed and came in for heavy punishment from the German guns.
 Some were withdrawn just as the enemy infantry closed in.
 For the second time in three days, the British force engaged withdrew just in time.
 Miraculously, the exhausted II Corps disengaged and withdrew towards the south during the afternoon.
 Smith-Dorrien's decision to turn II Corps around from retreat and to stand against the German advance at Le Cateau paid off handsomely.
 Heavy casualties were inflicted on the Germans and another delay imposed on their Schlieffen timetable.
 To the east, I Corps was able to move further away from the advance parties of the Germans.
 However, a rift grew between Sir John French (who had initially ordered a continuation of the retreat) and Smith-Dorrien as a result of this action.
 It was to have serious consequences in 1915.

 This photograph shows the effects of battle in 1914.
 Wrecked field guns and limbers, with dead men and horses strewn across the field.
 It has not been possible to identify the exact location or unit involved, but it is believed that it is at or shortly after Le Cateau.